Gerry Birrell

-By 1973 he was being slated to replace his fellow Scot Jackie Stewart at Tyrrell Racing in Formula One.
 A promising career was ended when he died of unsurvivable injuries in an accident during qualifying for the F2 Trophee D'Europe race at Rouen when a front tyre failed at the notorious Six Freres corner, Birrell's Chevron B25 being thrown into a poorly secured crash barrier.
 The rail was lifted by the force of the crash, the Chevron passed beneath it, and Birrell died from internal injuries.

+At the time of his death, Birrell was having discussions with Tyrrell Racing with a view to joining their Formula One team for the 1974 season.